Erochukwu/LITA_Capstone_Project/README.md

 ## Power BI for Customer Data
 ![Customer Data Power Bi visualization](https://github.com/user-attachments/assets/958e14ab-7dbe-4ee1-9310-b3193483782a)

-From the above visualisation it could be deduced that
+from the above visualization it can be deduced that
  -